 The venues and shows are obviously central to this story but it was the performers who were the real stars.
-Their stories and experiences are vital if we are to create a display that reflects the rich diversity of talent that made Blackpool the northern home of variety.
+Their stories and experiences are vital to create a display reflecting the rich diversity of talent that made Blackpool the northern home of variety.

-The Museum is looking to build on Blackpool’s existing heritage collections and is looking to collect costumes, props, and other items to display in the Museum.
-It is also creating a digital story collection of short films produced with entertainers telling an aspect of their life story.
+The Museum is looking to build on Blackpool’s existing heritage collections.
+It will collect costumes, props, and other items to display in the Museum.
+It’s also creating a digital story collection of short films produced with entertainers telling an aspect of their life story.

 No Ordinary Museum

-As well as displaying the council’s own nationally-significant collections in an imaginative, immersive way, there will be quality space for temporary exhibitions, co-created with communities, the V&A and others.
+As well as displaying the council’s own nationally-significant collections in an imaginative, immersive way, there’ll be quality space for temporary exhibitions, co-created with communities, the V&A and others.

-In May 2014, the Heritage Lottery Fund and Blackpool Council announced a £1.6m pot of money to start developing how a Blackpool Museum would look.
+In May 2014, the Heritage Lottery Fund and Blackpool Council announced a £1.6m pot of money.
+The fund would begin developing the look of a Blackpool Museum.

-Since the announcement, a group of eight dedicated staff have spoken to over 2,500 people in Blackpool and across the country to develop the museum and explore what it could include.
+A group of eight dedicated staff then spoke to over 2,500 people in Blackpool and across the country.
+This fact-finding was used to develop the museum and explore what it could include.

 While you’re here…

 Go to the homepage of the Live Blackpool website for the latest updates.